johngage/berkeley2050/_site/content/intro.md

 ## Berkeley 2050 Vision materials

+Most recent update: **Monday, August 5, 2019**

-- Draft for August 1 6:30pm meeting City Hall, sixth floor.
+- Draft document prepared for August 1, 2019 6:30pm meeting City Hall, sixth floor.

 Not all the images and tables are in this version, yet.
 In progress.